 The analysis uses the deforestation maps compiled by the Brazilian National Institute of Space Research (INPE, 2005).
 Cells with a major proportion of clouds, non-forest vegetation, or outside the Brazilian Amazonia were eliminated from our analysis.
 Cloud cover in 1997 represents around 13% of forest area.
-Using a deforestation map that presents the accumulated deforestation until 1997, we computed the proportion of deforestation for each valid $25 \text{ km} \times 25 \text{ km}$ cell, as illustrated in Fig. 2.
+Using a deforestation map that presents the accumulated deforestation until 1997, we computed the proportion of deforestation for each valid 25 km \times 25 km cell, as illustrated in Fig. 2.

 The deforestation patterns were decomposed into the main agricultural uses for which area estimates was available from the IBGE (Brazilian Institute for Geography and Statistics) Agricultural Census of 1996 (IBGE, 1996).
 In this paper, we focus on pasture, temporary and permanent agriculture patterns.
 Although more recent information would be available for specific crops (e.g., soya), the 1996 Agricultural Census is the last available source for planted pasture area, and, as seen below, pasture occupies around 70% of deforested area in 1997.
-Municipality-based census data was converted from polygonbased data to the cell space of 25 km × 25 km.
+Municipality-based census data was converted from polygon-based data to the cell space of $25\,\mathrm{km} \times 25\,\mathrm{km}$.
 Comparison between agricultural area reported by census data and measured by remote sensing showed disagreements in total area (INPE, 2005).
 The total agricultural area for each municipality was taken from the remote sensing survey, and the proportion of each agricultural land-use category was taken from the census.
 The conversion process assumed that the proportion of land-use types is uniformly distributed over the deforested areas of the municipality.
 Fig. 3 presents the resulting pasture, temporary agriculture and permanent agriculture patterns.
-As Fig. 3 shows, pasture is spread over the whole deforested area, being the major land use in 1996/1997.
-It covers approximately 70% of total deforested area, in agreement with the estimates presented by Margulis (2004).
-Temporary crops represent approximately 13% of the deforested area, and permanent crops approximately 3% of the deforested area.
-Agricultural patterns are considerably more concentrated than pasture.
-Table 2 presents some quantitative indicators of the heterogeneity of distribution of the three land-use patterns across the region, considering different Federative States.